 Welcome to the Homepage of the Genesee Valley Arts Grants Program.
 Our program began in 1977 with the creation of the Decentralization Program (DEC) by the New York State Council on the Arts.
 DEC was developed to ensure that New York State’s cultural funding reaches every part of the state.
-Decentralization has since become one of the Council’s most effective means of making arts support available to geographically, economically, and ethnically diverse segments of the state’s population.
-The program serves each of the state’s 62 counties and funds volunteer community organizations as well as established non-profit corporations with paid professional staff.
-The DEC Program is administered in Monroe and Livingston Counties by the Genesee Valley Council on the Arts.
+DEC has since become one of the Council’s most effective means of making arts support available to geographically, economically, and ethnically diverse segments of the state’s population.
+The DEC Program serves each of the state’s 62 counties and is administered in Monroe and Livingston Counties by the Genesee Valley Council on the Arts.

-For more information on the Grant Program, please refer to the page headings listed in the main menu.
+For more information, please refer to the page headings listed in the main menu.
 You can review guidelines, find documents, learn about past recipients, and apply through our online system.
 We look forward to working with you as you move through the application process.